gabrielmdrss/gabrielmdrss/README.md

   <!-- Presentation -->
 <p>

-  - ​​​​​​📚​ My name is Gabriel Domingos de Medeiros, I am 20 years old and I am in the sixth semester of the Computer Engineering course.
+  - ​​​​​​📚​ My name is Gabriel Domingos de Medeiros, I am 20 years old and I am in the seventh semester of the Computer Engineering course.

   - ​​​​🖥️​ I am passionate about the area of ​​embedded systems and IoT.
 At the moment, I am participating in 2 innovation and development projects in this area.
 I deal with STM32 F4 family, ESP32 and raspberry PI.
 At the moment I am working with sensing and communication protocols.